chari00/Team-Profile-Generator/README.md

 ## Usage

-In the command line type node index.js, press ENTER to run the team profile generator questionaire.
+In the command line type _`node index.js`_ and press ENTER to run the team profile generator questionaire.

 ## Resource